The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 But while they may have a grasp of divorce law, they may or may not know how to be an effective, neutral mediator.

-Lawyers also may not have the financial acumen required to resolve the many complex fiscal matters surrounding divorce.
+Lawyers also may not have the financial acumen required to negotiate agreements on the many complex fiscal matters surrounding divorce.

 The best mediators have been professionally trained in mediation, are fully neutral, know the divorce issues, and are also experts in resolving the complex financial matters surrounding the divorce.